 Early Origins of the Doiddhan family

 Important Dates for the Doiddhan family

 This web page shows only a small excerpt of our Doiddhan research.
-Another 223 words (16 lines of text) covering the years 106 and 1066 are included under the topic Early Doiddhan History in all our PDF Extended History products and printed products wherever possible.
+Another 112 words (8 lines of text) covering the years 106 and 1066 are included under the topic Early Doiddhan History in all our PDF Extended History products and printed products wherever possible.

 Doiddhan Spelling Variations

 Doiddhan has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Doiddhan have been found, including Dodman, Doddman, Duddman, Dudman, Doidman and many more.

 Early Notables of the Doiddhan family (pre 1700)

 More information is included under the topic Early Doiddhan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Doiddhan family